Seattle Domestic Violence Law Firm – Offering Counsel For Those Accused Of Abuse

 To put it simply, it’s important to understand how a restraining order can affect you so you realize how imperative it is to fight it.
 These orders can greatly impact your living situation and current child custody agreement.
 Don’t ever deal with a restraining order without an attorney.
 Many orders are issued without reason in cases without violence.
 You may not know how to fight these orders, but a skilled lawyer certainly will.

-LET AN ATTORNEY FIGHT THE CHARGE – AND THE CONSEQUENCES
+LET DEFENSE ATTORNEY FIGHT THE CHARGE – AND THE CONSEQUENCES

 In Seattle, defendants convicted of domestic violence offenses are eligible to receive supervised probation for two years.
 Among the duties of the probation counselors during this two-year period is their obligation to monitor the completion of court-ordered treatment programs and counseling by the convicted abuser.